Famed Japanese fashion designer Issey Miyake dies at 84

 Miyake’s origami-like pleats transformed usually crass polyester into chic.
 He also used computer technology in weaving to create apparel.
 His down-to-earth clothing was meant to celebrate the human body regardless of race, build, size or age.

 Miyake even detested being called a fashion designer, choosing not to identify with what he saw as a frivolous, trend-watching, conspicuous consumption.
-He was well known as the designer behind Apple founder Steve Jobs’ trademark black turtleneck.

 Again and again, Miyake returned to his basic concept of starting with a single piece of cloth — be it draped, folded, cut or wrapped.